-You probably all know what savings rate are.
+You probably all know what a savings rate is.
 It is simply the percentage of your income that you are saving.
 If you do not know your personal savings rate, you should probably start with calculating it.

-The basic formula is fairly simple.
+The basic formula is relatively simple.
 You need to divide your savings by your income.
 And this gives you your savings rate.
 It seems simple, right?

-Well… Not really that simple.
+Unfortunately, it is not that simple.
 There are many ways to calculate it.
 The problem comes from what you count as expenses and income.
-And because of that, it is extremely difficult to really compare savings rates.
+And because of that, it is challenging to compare savings rates.

 And it seems to me that most people on the internet are trying to inflate their savings rate by using the computation that yields the higher number.
 So today, we are going to see how to increase your savings rate with math!